 The bizarre sensation of déjà vu rushed over Hermione as she tentatively sat down on the boulder.
-Draco dug in his faded black messenger bag until he found a sandwich wrapped in plastic.
+Draco dug in his faded black messenger bag until he found a sandwich wrapped in cloth.
 He raised his brows and tossed it to her.

-“Thank you,” Hermione said, peeling back the plastic.
+“Thank you,” Hermione said, peeling back the cloth.
 She took a large bite and let out a small, satisfied moan.
 As soon as she bit into it, she realized how little she had eaten over the weeks.
 “It’s delicious.”